SammyBytes/SyncUp/README.md

   2. Select **Copy link**.
   3. In the copied URL, locate the number that follows `/list/`.
 This number is the `list_id` to use in `workspace-config.json`.
 * **Security**: Ensure `GITHUB_WEBHOOK_SECRET` is set to validate incoming webhooks.
+* **Rate Limiting**: The service includes rate limiting to prevent abuse, allowing a maximum of 10 requests per minute per IP address.